adenda/adenda-urbanairship/README.md

 - `adenda_background_color`: Defines the color of the lock screen background.
 Default is white.
 Format must be 8 hexadecimal characters: the first two determine the color’s alpha, while the last 6 represent the color’s hex code. e.g.: FFFFFFFF for white.
 - `adenda_datetime_color`: Defines the color of the date and time text.
 Default is black.
 Format must be 8 hexadecimal characters: the first two determine the color’s alpha, while the last 6 represent the color’s hex code. e.g.: FF000000 for black.
 - `adenda_expand_content`: Specifies whether the notification content should expand under the time and date. e.g: true
+- `adenda_flush_content` : Specifies whether to flush the next content in line and display this one right away. e.g.: true

 ## Customizing Take Off